-Upon conclusion of the hearing, three (3) members of the Title IX Hearing Board will deliberate in closed session to determine whether the responding party is responsible or not responsible for the policy violation(s) in question.
-The board will base its determination(s) on a preponderance evidentiary standard (i.e., that it is more likely than not that the responding party committed each alleged violation).
+Upon conclusion of the hearing, three (3) members of the Title IX Hearing Board will deliberate in closed session to determine whether the Responding Party is responsible or not responsible for the policy violation(s) in question.
+The board will base its determination(s) on a preponderance evidentiary standard (i.e., that it is more likely than not that the Responding Party committed each alleged violation).
 The standard of proof requires the Hearing Board to evaluate relevant and not otherwise impermissible evidence for its persuasiveness.
-If a majority of the Hearing Board is not persuaded under the applicable standard by the evidence that sex discrimination occurred, whatever the quantity of the evidence is, the Hearing Board will not determine that sex discrimination occurred.
-If a majority of the board finds a responding party responsible, the board will recommend appropriate sanctions.
+If a majority of the Hearing Board is not persuaded under the applicable standard by the evidence that Sexual Harassment occurred, whatever the quantity of the evidence is, the Hearing Board will not determine that Sexual Harassment occurred.
+If a majority of the board finds a Responding Party responsible, the board will recommend appropriate sanctions.

 The Hearing Chair will prepare a written deliberation report and deliver it to the Title IX Coordinator, detailing the recommended finding, the information cited by the panel in support of its recommendation and any information the board excluded from its consideration and why.
 The report should conclude with any recommended sanctions.
 This report should not exceed two (2) pages in length and must be submitted to the Title IX Coordinator within two (2) days of the end of deliberations, unless the Title IX Coordinator grants an extension.
+The determination will include: (i) identification of the allegations potentially constituting Sexual Harassment, (ii) a description of the procedure from Formal Complaint through hearing, (iii) conclusions regarding the application of and clearly state a conclusion regarding whether the alleged conduct occurred as alleged or at all and support each conclusion with the rationale relied upon.
+The written determination will also indicate the sanctions imposed on the Responding Party, if any, and whether remedies will be provided to the Complainant

 The Title IX Coordinator will finalize the recommendations and will inform the parties of the final determination - both the finding(s) and applicable sanction(s) within three (3) days of the Title IX Hearing, without significant time delay between notifications.
 Notification will be made in writing and may be delivered by one or more of the following methods: in person; mailed to the local or permanent address of the parties as indicated in official University records; or emailed to the parties' University -issued email account.
-Once mailed, emailed and/or received inperson, notice will be presumptively delivered.
-The notification of outcome will specify the finding on each alleged policy violation, any sanctions that may result which the University is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent the University is permitted to share under state or federal law.
-The notice will also include information on when the results are considered by the University to be final, any changes that occur prior to finalization and any appeals options that are available.
+Once mailed, emailed and/or received in-person, notice will be presumptively delivered.
+The notification of outcome will specify the finding on each alleged policy violation, any sanctions that may result which Herzing University is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent Herzing University is permitted to share under state or federal law.
+The notice will also include information on when the results are considered by Herzing University to be final, any changes that occur prior to finalization and any appeals options that are available.